chloealbright/DevHiveMind/Algorithms & Data Structures/Patterns/Key Base Attributes of  Grokking Algorithm patterns.md

 Problem [[Two Pointer Indicators |Indicators]]
 *Right pointer doesn't always need to point to last element*

+don't always need to move both pointers one pointer can stay still

 - **Definition:** The Two Pointer pattern involves using two pointers to traverse arrays or strings.
 - **Commonalities & Common things to Leverage**
 	- Similar attributes to Sliding window